-Note: The number of ports that a port can borrow buffers from is limited and varies depending on the platform.
-Refer to the 7210 SAS-D, Dxp, E, K 2F1C2T, K 2F6C4T, K 3SFP+ 8C Basic System Configuration Guide for more information about the decommission commands.
+The number of ports that a port can borrow buffers from is limited and varies depending on the platform.
+See the 7210 SAS-D, Dxp, K 2F1C2T, K 2F6C4T, K 3SFP+ 8C Basic System Configuration Guide for more information about the decommission commands.

-2.1.18 Slope Policies
+2.10.3 Slope policies

-The available buffer space is partitioned into buffer pools as described above.
+The available buffer space is partitioned into buffer pools as described in Buffer pools.
 The buffers for a queue are allocated from the buffer pool.
 Slope policies define the RED slope characteristics.